Plan ahead for simpler Ramadan meals

 No one wants to go grocery shopping toward the end of a long day of fasting.
 Before Ramadan begins, stock your pantry, fridge, and freezer with essentials.

-Check that you have the spices you use, along with rice, pasta, lentils, canned goods, and condiments.
+Check that you have the spices you use, along with rice, pasta, lentils, canned goods, and aromatic spices.
 If you like baking, ensure you have items like flour and yeast on hand.

-With your pantry stocked, you can cut down on grocery runs during Ramadan.
+With your pantry stocked, you can cut down on grocery runs during Ramadan and just head out for perishables such as fresh fruits and enough vegetables for the week’s main meals.

 Essentials to Stock: